On this page:

 How to order a certificate

-You can download the certificate application form in related downloads and forward it to us by post or email.
-Email applications must include a contact telephone number for a member of our team to contact you to make payment.
-Alternatively write all the information that is required on the application form in an email and send to email@example.com.
+You can download the certificate application form in related downloads and send it to us in the post.
+Alternatively write all the information that is required on the application form in a letter and send to Wakefield Town Hall, Wood Street, Wakefield, WF1 2HQ.

 It is not possible for you to attend the office to order or collect a certificate.